musakanneh/alx-zero_day/README.md

 ## Attention
 This is my **initial file** for the first task of my first [ALX](http://alx.app "Title") School project.
 Watch this space for more cool stuff.
 ### Observation
-I have just added an uodate here.
+I have just added an update here.